74 results found

 Autonomous manipulation of objects requires re-liable information on robot-object contact state.
 Underwaterenvironments can adversely affect sensing modalities such asvision, making them unreliable.
 In this paper we investi-gate underwater robot-object contact perception between anautonomous underwater vehicle and a T-bar valve using aforce/torque sensor and the robot’s proprioceptive information.We present an approach in which machine learning is used tolearn a classifier for different contact states, namely, a contactaligned with the central axis of the valve, an edge contact andno contact.
 To distinguish between different contact states, therobot performs an exploratory behavior that produces distinctpatterns in the force/torque sensor.
 The sensor output formsa multidimensional time-series.
 A probabilistic clustering algo-rithm is used to analyze the time-series.
 The algorithm dissectsthe multidimensional time-series into clusters, producing a one-dimensional sequence of symbols.
 The symbols are used to traina hidden Markov model, which is subsequently used to predictnovel contact conditions.
 We show that the learned classifiercan successfully distinguish the three contact states with anaccuracy of 72% ± 12 %.

-Jamisola RS, Kormushev P, Caldwell DG, et al., 2015, Modular Relative Jacobian for Dual-Arms and the Wrench Transformation Matrix, 7th IEEE International Conference on Cybernetics and Intelligent Systems (CIS) and the 7th IEEE International Conference on Robotics, Automation and Mechatronics (RAM), Publisher: IEEE
+Jamisola RS, Kormushev P, Caldwell DG, et al., 2015, Modular Relative Jacobian for Dual-Arms and the Wrench Transformation Matrix, Proceedings of the 2015 7th IEEE International Conference on Cybernetics and Intelligent Systems (CIS) And Robotics, Automation and Mechatronics (RAM), Publisher: IEEE

 A modular relative Jacobian is recently derivedand is expressed in terms of the individual Jacobians ofstand-alone manipulators.
 It includes a wrench transformationmatrix, which was not shown in earlier expressions.
 This paperis an experimental extension of that recent work, which showedthat at higher angular end-effector velocities the contributionof the wrench transformation matrix cannot be ignored.
 Inthis work, we investigate the dual-arm force control performance,without necessarily driving the end-effectors at higherangular velocities.
 We compare experimental results for twocases: modular relative Jacobian with and without the wrenchtransformation matrix.
 The experimental setup is a dual-armsystem consisting of two KUKA LWR robots.
 Two experimentaltasks are used: relative end-effector motion and coordinatedindependent tasks, where a force controller is implemented inboth tasks.
 Furthermore, we show in an experimental designthat the use of a relative Jacobian affords less accurate taskspecifications for a highly complicated task requirement forboth end-effectors of the dual-arm.
 Experimental results onthe force control performance are compared and analyzed.